Mitt Romney, Mike Kennedy battle for Utah Senate seat: A look at the candidates

 This Senate race isn’t Mitt Romney’s first rodeo.
 He’s governed Massachusetts, ran for Senate and was named the 2012 Republican presidential nominee.
 Additionally, Romney was president of the Salt Lake Organizing Committee when it was behind the 2002 Winter Olympics in Salt Lake City.

-At the Utah Republican convention earlier this year, Romney was unable to defeat state Rep. Mike Kennedy to avoid a July runoff election.
+At the Utah Republican convention earlier this year, Romney was unable to defeat Kennedy to avoid a July runoff election.

 But Romney, 71, told Deseret News he’s already built relationships with dozens of members of the Senate over the years.